GeoscienceAustralia/GeodePy/docs/features/survey.rst

 Surveying Calculations
 =======================

-This module provides various surveying calculation functions commonly used in geodetic and surveying applications.
+This module provides various surveying calculation commonly used in geodetic and surveying applications.

 EDM Corrections
 -----------------